Sunday, June 02, 2013

 Let me read to you now what it says about this in our diocesan end of life guidelines booklet: “Food and fluids should always be provided until it is found that the organs can no longer assimilate them, a sign of the onset of natural death.”

-I share this with you today, not to give a full-blown teaching on end of life decision making, but rather to illustrate the truth I stated at the beginning of my homily: The health of a body determines its ability to process natural food.
+I share this with you today, not to give a full-blown teaching on end-of-life decision making, but rather to illustrate the truth I stated at the beginning of my homily: The health of a body determines its ability to process natural food.

 When our bodies are in good health, natural food has its proper effect: it nourishes us and makes us strong.
 But when a person is seriously ill and very close to death, their bodily systems begin to shut down, and natural food—even the best natural food on the planet—has no positive effect.
 Because the person is so sick, their body can no longer process the nourishment—even if it’s given artificially through a feeding tube.